Quickstart: Creating a default tile using the Microsoft Visual Studio manifest editor (Windows Runtime apps)

 - If the Solution Explorer is not shown, choose it from the View menu.

-- Select the Application UI pane of the Manifest Editor if it is not already open.
+- Select the Application tab if it isn't already selected.

-- Choose whether to show the app's short name on the tile.
+- Enter a short name for the app.
+This can be used on the tile in place of the display name.
 This name should be 13 characters or less.
 If the name is too long, it will be truncated.
-You can elect to show the logo, the name, or neither.
+You can elect to show the logo, the short name, or neither in tile updates.

-- Choose whether the name's text should use a light or dark font, based on the background color.
+- Windows only: Choose whether the name's text should use a light or dark font, making your choice based on the tile's background color.

 - Either accept the default background color or provide your own as a W3DC color string (for example, "#FFFFFF").
 This background color is used to colorize other aspects of your app: the button color in any app-owned dialog boxes and the App Description page in the Windows Store.